-They have been delving extensively into different genealogical topics regarding Irish genealogy, such as strategies to find an ancestor’s townland, genealogy resources in Ireland, and educational webinars and workshops specific to Irish genealogy research.
-They have met 3 times so far since the SIGs Update began last summer and, while they have been meeting for an hour at a time, they are looking to possibly extend their time.
+They are delving extensively into different genealogical topics regarding Irish genealogy, such as strategies to find an ancestor’s townland, genealogy resources in Ireland, and educational webinars and workshops specific to Irish genealogy research.
+They have met since the SIGs Update began last summer and, while they have been meeting for an hour at a time, they are looking to possibly extend their time.

 They have met once a month since September to help address everybody’s computer needs.
 One of the areas that they have focused a lot of attention on is organizing files on your computer.
 Heading into the second year of this group, they are figuring out how to best address these topics while taking into account of the individual members’ computer knowledge.